New York requires a Boater Education Card for boaters, and not a boating license. The regulatory authority for the card is New York State Parks.

 The card is permanent.
 There is no need to renew it.

 To replace a card, complete the application form

-and send it to NYS Parks, Marine Services Unit, Agency Building #1, ESP, Albany, NY 12238 along with a money order for $10.
-The replacement fee is waived for applicants less than 18 years of age.
+and send it to NYS Parks, Marine Services Bureau, Albany, NY 12238 along with a money order for $10.

 - While liability insurance is not mandatory for boating in New York, it is a good idea to have liability insurance to tide over troubles if you or someone operating your boat is involved in a boating accident.

 - Read about the course material for the Boater Education Course.

 - See how to register your boat in New York.